 Kids in Parks currently has 81 TRACK Trail locations in North Carolina.
 The new round of grants will provide funding for 20 additional TRACK Trails in North Carolina, in counties that do not already have existing trails.
 If you are in one of the eligible counties, please consider applying!
 We would love to see at least one TRACK trail in each of North Carolina’s 100 counties.
 This table shows a list of eligible counties:

-If you are interested in applying for a TRACK Trail grant, I strongly encourage you to attend our wellness webinar tomorrow.
-Jason Urroz, Director of Kids in Parks, will discuss information regarding TRACK Trail grants, as well as the health programming that Kids in Parks facilitates.
-To register for our July Wellness webinar, click this link!
+To learn more about Kid's in Parks and the TRACK Trail program, watch a recording of our July Wellness Webinar!
+Jason Urroz, Director of Kids in Parks, joined us to discuss information regarding the TRACK Trail grants, as well as the health programming that Kids in Parks facilitates.

 If you are interested in applying for a TRACK Trail grant, click this link for more information and the application.
 I hope that you take advantage of this opportunity!